Back to Louisiana

 Plain English Breakdown

-This resolution asks the U.S. Congress and federal health agencies to prioritize research on treatments for Acute Myeloid Leukemia (AML) and names these efforts after Jonas A. Feeley.
+This resolution asks the U.S. Congress and health agencies to prioritize research, clinical trials, and treatment development for a type of blood cancer called Acute Myeloid Leukemia (AML).
+It also honors Jonas A. Feeley.

 What This Bill Does

-• Asks the United States Congress to expedite and prioritize research, clinical trials, and treatment development related to Acute Myeloid Leukemia (AML).
+• Asks the United States Congress to expedite and prioritize research on Acute Myeloid Leukemia (AML).

 Who It Names or Affects

-• People with Acute Myeloid Leukemia (AML) and their families
+• People with Acute Myeloid Leukemia and their families

-• Federal agencies like the National Institutes of Health (NIH) and the National Cancer Institute (NCI)
+• Health agencies like the National Institutes of Health and the National Cancer Institute

 Terms To Know